mmbman/Katagiri/1984-04-11-Blue-Cliff-Record-Case-55-Talk-3.md

 Back and front are basic fundamental contradiction, very pure contradiction.
 Regardless of whether you like or dislike, there is a front and back.
 And then that front and back, so-called contradictions, are always going in the same and one ground.
 That is called *falling*: vastness of existence.
 Because within the leaf, *to fall*, so-called *motion*, *action*, is that which comes into existence including by the help of nature.
 [There is] spring, autumn, summer, winter, and the rhythm of nature – and then motion, so-called *to fall*, comes into existence.
 So *to fall* is not an idea, *to fall* is action, motion.
 So that motion is the implication of vastness of existence.

 Who takes care of this motion?
 The maple leaf.
-“Maple leaf” means individual life – *you*.
-So *you* fall to the ground, from moment to moment.
-There is subjectivity there, a so-called *person* there.
+“Maple leaf” means individual life – *you*. *You* fall to the ground, from moment to moment.
+So there is subjectivity there, a so-called *person* there.
 Simultaneously it is a *dharma*, so-called *teaching*, so-called *vastness of existence*.

 What is vastness of existence?
 This is just motion, energy, moving.
 But that is not the idea of the motion you can see objectively, because it must be something which you should *make alive* in your everyday life.
 In other words, it must be *personalized*.
 It must be digested.
 By what?
 Your practice.
 Digestion of this motion, so-called vastness of existence, is *you* – individual practice.